Fixer-Upper Renovation & Remodeling Specialist in San Diego, CA

 How do you find off-market fixer-uppers in San Diego?

 We use a proprietary Active Search process that combines targeted marketing campaigns with direct outreach to our network of real estate agents, wholesalers, and developers.
-Many of the best fixer opportunities we find are properties that were never listed publicly, sellers who weren't actively marketing their home but were open to the right offer when we reached out.
+Many of the best fixer opportunities we find are properties that were never listed publicly.
+Sellers who weren't actively marketing their home but were open to the right offer when we reached out.

 How do you know what a renovation will cost before I buy the property?